famgz/defi-tools/README.md

-# defi_tools
+# defi-tools
-A set of tools to monitor DEFI liquidity pools
+A set of tools to help monitor DEFI liquidity pools.